juce-framework/JUCE/BREAKING_CHANGES.md

 ## Change

+The ListenerList::Iterator class has been removed.

+**Possible Issues**

+Any code directly referencing the ListenerList::Iterator will fail to compile.

+**Workaround**

+In most cases there should be a public member function that does the required job, for example, call, add, remove, or clear.
+In other cases you can access the raw array of listeners to iterate through them by calling getListeners().

+**Rationale**

+Iterating through the listeners using the ListenerList::Iterator could in a number of cases lead to surprising results and undefined behavior.

+## Change

 The background colour of the Toolbar::CustomisationDialog has been changed from white to a new, customisable value, that matches Toolbar::backgroundColourId by default.